IBM/dbb/Templates/AzureDevOpsPipeline/README.md

 ## Pipeline usage

-The pipeline implements a build, package and deploy pipeline to build the various configurations according to the defined conventions.
-It is a single pipeline definition supporting various workflows.
+The pipeline implements the common build, package and deploy steps to process various configurations according to the defined conventions.
+It is a single Azure pipeline definition supporting various workflows.
+The [azure-pipelines.yml](azure-pipelines.yml) supports:

-It supports automated [build pipelines for feature branches](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#pipeline-build-of-feature-branches) with a clone and build stage, the [basic pipeline](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#the-basic-build-pipeline-for-main-epic-and-release-branches) when changes are merged into the integration branch `main` and a [release pipeline](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#the-release-pipeline-with-build-packaging-and-deploy-stages) to build and package the release candidate, installation to predefined environments including the production environment.
+* automated [build pipelines for feature branches](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#pipeline-build-of-feature-branches) with a clone and build stage,
+* the [basic pipeline](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#the-basic-build-pipeline-for-main-epic-and-release-branches) when changes are merged into the branch `main` and
+* a [release pipeline](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#the-release-pipeline-with-build-packaging-and-deploy-stages) to build and package the release candidate, installation to predefined environments including the production environment.

-Please check the pipeline definition to understand the various triggers for which this pipeline is executed.
+Please check the pipeline definition to understand the various triggers for which this pipeline is executed and also the conditions when stages, jobs or steps are executed.

+Please make yourself familiar with the [Git branching for mainframe development](https://ibm.github.io/z-devops-acceleration-program/docs/git-branching-model-for-mainframe-dev/#characteristics-of-mainline-based-development-with-feature-branches) documentation.

 ### Pipeline parameters

-In a default setup, the pipeline is triggered after each new commit.
+In a default setup, the pipeline is triggered for each new commit.

 It allows overriding the below parameters when manually requesting the pipeline.
 This is especially useful when the application team want to create a release candidate package for higher test environments and production.

 Parameter | Description
 --- | ---
 pipelineType     | Pipeline type - either build, release or preview.
-(Default: build) releaseType      | Release type - major, minor, patch as input to compute the release version and set the git tag.
+(Default: build) releaseType      | Release type - major, minor, patch as input to compute the release version and to set the release candidate and release git tags.
 (Default: patch) verbose          | boolean flag to control logging of build framework.
 (Default: false)

-#### Feature Branch pipeline
+### Feature Branch pipeline

 The pipeline for feature branches executes, the following steps:
 * Clone